robertopauletto/javascript/README.md

   <a name="constructors--extends"></a><a name="9.2"></a>
   - [9.2](#constructors--extends) Use `extends` for inheritance.

-    > Why?
+    > Perchè?
 It is a built-in way to inherit prototype functionality without breaking `instanceof`.

     ```javascript
-    // bad
+    // male
     const inherits = require('inherits');
     function PeekableQueue(contents) {
       Queue.apply(this, contents);